japila-books/apache-spark-internals/docs/spark-properties.md

 `spark-defaults.conf` (under `SPARK_CONF_DIR` or `$SPARK_HOME/conf`) is the default properties file with the Spark properties of your Spark applications.

-NOTE: `spark-defaults.conf` is loaded by link:spark-AbstractCommandBuilder.adoc#loadPropertiesFile[AbstractCommandBuilder's `loadPropertiesFile` internal method].
+NOTE: `spark-defaults.conf` is loaded by spark-AbstractCommandBuilder.md#loadPropertiesFile[AbstractCommandBuilder's `loadPropertiesFile` internal method].

 === [[getDefaultPropertiesFile]] Calculating Path of Default Spark Properties -- `Utils.getDefaultPropertiesFile` method